Skip to main content

 <<: *helmDefaults

-You can override values, and select which Namespaces you are interested in.
+In the example above, values can be set to override the default configurations in a given Namespace, allowing for customization according to specific requirements.
 Refer to Namespaces documentation available here for more examples on how to configure them, or to see which ones are available: Namespaces.

 Syncing your helmfile.yaml with the cluster